 - Snacks – raw vegetables, raw nuts or seeds, dried fruits (raisins, pineapple, apple, etc.), and whole grain cereals can all make good munching snacks for when you need something to keep you awake or occupied for those long stretches of highway.

 For Plane Trips:

 It is harder to bring food with you when you are traveling by plane.
 You don’t have as much space to bring extra food, you cannot bring liquids and air travel is just more hectic, in my opinion.
 But, you can still eat healthy.

 - Airport restaurants are usually expensive and the ones that aren’t expensive are the fast food chains.
 But, you can get salads and sandwiches for relatively inexpensive and a lot of fast food chains now offer fruit options instead of fries.
 These little things can help somewhat.

 - You can bring food with you.
 It may take some planning and preparation, and it is mostly liquids that are limited.
-You can also bring an empty water bottle to fill at the airport.
 I have brought granola bars, sandwiches and fruit with me through airport security.
 Yes, my sandwich may have been a little smashed in my backpack, but it did save me from having to buy airport food and it was still healthier than the Big Mac from McDonalds.
-I am a big fan of bringing a pack of Clif Bars (affiliate link) with me when we travel.
+I am a big fan of bringing a pack of Clif Bars with me when we travel.